-Are you ready for the next tax season?
-Here are a few helpful tips to get you prepared for the next filing season.
+Are you ready for the next filing season?
+Here are a few helpful prep tips to get you equipped for the next tax season.

 - Be sure your tax documents & records are organized.
 Figure out a recordkeeping system that works for you.
 Keep all your tax documents and supporting statements in one place.
 This includes W-2’s, 1099s, 1095-A’s, 1098’s and any other personal reconciliations.
 Add new tax forms to the file when you get them and keep records for at least the previous 3 years.